alex-mccombie/resume_readme/README.md

  ---

-### Pioneera - Networked Sentiment Analysis
+> Pioneera - Networked Sentiment Analysis
 - Pioneera is dedicated to preventing burnout and stress in the workplace.
+- Working on a networked system of applications, serverless functions and microservices
-- A networked application that connects to slack, google and microsoft messaging platforms, and performs linguistic analysis on staff communications to assess stress levels.
+- OAuth connections to slack, google and microsoft messaging platforms.
+- Linguistic analysis of staff communications to guide stress management.
-- Built in google cloud, with docker containers, pub-sub, serverless functions, with  github actions managing CI/CD
+- Running in google cloud, with docker containers, pub-sub, serverless functions.
+- CI/CD managed through github actions
 - Bulk polling of external messaging systems:
 	- google workspace
 	- Microsoft Graph